 Need a Date of death appraisal ?

 Estate tax liability, disposition of assets under a will, or probate ?
 There are many situations, none of them lacking complexity, where you might need an appraisal of a residential property that states a value conclusion of what the property was worth on a date in the past.
-For estate tax purposes, or disposition of the assets of a decedent, a "date of death" valuation is often required.
+For estate tax purposes, or disposition of the assets for a decedent, a "date of death" valuation is often required.

 • Queens • Nassau County • Brooklyn • Manhattan •

-Attorneys, accountants, executors, and others have relied on Tri Borough Appraisals for "date of death" valuations.
+Attorneys, accountants, executors, and others have relied on Tri Borough Appraisals for "Date of Death" valuations.
 These appraisals require years of expertise.
-They also require an appraiser that is geographically competent, and can effectively research and verify appropriate supporting market data that is relevant to the valuation of the subject property.
+They also require an appraiser to be geographically competent, and can effectively research and verify appropriate supporting market data that is relevant to the valuation of the subject property.

 If you need a quality appraisal report that taxing authorities expect, it is a wise decision to consult with a professional real estate appraiser.
 We are bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism.

 Browse this website to learn more about our qualifications, expertise, and appraisal services.